Learning the structure of any Hamiltonian from minimal assumptions: Identifying Pauli spectra with pseudo-Choi states

 Let $\ell = \|\widetilde{\lambda}\|^2$.
 For each $E_a \in S_\gamma(\widetilde{H})$, we have that $\Pr(E_a) = |\widetilde{\lambda}_a|^2/\ell^2 > \gamma^2/\ell^2$.
 The inequality $1 - x \leq e^{-x}$ then gets

 Setting this bound as the maximum failure probability $\delta$ and solving for $N$ proves the claim. \end{proof}

 \begin{remark} The Bell sampling algorithm can also discover elements $E_{a'} \notin S_\gamma(\widetilde{H})$.
 At this current stage in the algorithm, we do not have enough information to determine inclusion or exclusion, so we store all elements observed.
 As long as we have at least a superset of $S_\gamma(\widetilde{H})$, we say that the structure learning algorithm has succeeded.
-This is fine because in the next stage, shadow tomography can easily estimate an overcomplete set of terms with only logarithmic cost to the sample complexity, per \cref{eq:CW_sample_complexity}.
-Any terms that are too small can then be discarded.
-And because we only ever make a polynomial number of queries, we can never pick up more than a polynomial number of superfluous terms. \end{remark}
+In the next stage, shadow tomography can easily estimate an overcomplete set of terms with only a logarithmic sampling overhead, per \cref{eq:CW_sample_complexity}.
+Any terms that are too small are then discarded;~more precisely, if we set the shadow tomography error to $\epsilon/2$, then discarding all $|\widehat{\lambda}_a| \leq \epsilon$ ensures property 2 of \cref{prob:1}.
+And because we only ever make a polynomial number of queries, we never identify more than a polynomial number of candidate terms. \end{remark}

 The last piece we need is a conversion from learning $S_{\gamma}(\widetilde{H})$ to learning $S_{\epsilon}(H)$, given that $\|H - \widetilde{H}\| \leq \varepsilon$.

 \begin{lemma} Let $\varepsilon, \epsilon \in (0, 1)$.
 Let $H, \widetilde{H}$ be two Hamiltonians such that